willdalh/ml-course/README.md

 docker run -p 8888:8888 --gpus all ml-course
 ```
 Then do the following:
-- Read the instructions in the terminal output, and follow them.
+- Follow the instructions that appear in the terminal output.
 A browser link pointing to a locally-hosted Jupyter interface should show up.
 - In the browser, choose any of the notebooks from the project structure.

 #### Alternative 2: Jupyter Notebook in VSCode (Docker + devcontainer)